Mulgoba

-Malgova or Malgoa is an important mango cultivar mainly grown in Tamilnadu and Karnataka and also in other parts of South India.
+Malgova or Malgoa is an important mango cultivar mainly grown in Tamilnadu, Kerala and Karnataka and also in other parts of South India.
 It is a large round fruit (typically 300-500 g), it has a small hard seed inside and is very juicy and fragrant.
 It is generally considered to be one of the best mangoes.
 Its production area is centred on the districts of Salem, Dharmapuri and Krishnagiri in Tamil Nadu, Gujarat, as well as neighbouring parts of Andhra Pradesh and Karnataka.

-A variety that was transplanted in Florida is called Mulgoba' (very likely due to a mislabeling).
+A variety that was transplanted in Florida is called Mulgoba (very likely due to a mislabeling).
 A strain is also grown in Malaysia.
 The US variety is somewhat smaller, and may even be a different strain.

 A DNA analysis of 50 varieties of mango obtained several DNA clusters but found the Malgova to be the most distinct.

 Description

 The Malgova is a round mango which retains a green colour (with hints of red) when ripe.
 It is roundish-oblique, in shape, with a blunt apex and has a smaller lateral beak than other mangoes.
 For the size of fruit, the stone is small.
 The Florida variety is more yellowish with some crimson blush.
 The fiber-less flesh is yellow, soft, and has a flavor that is rich, spicy, and sweet.
 It contains a monoembryonic seed.
 It is a late-ripening mango, harvested typically around May (July/August in Florida).
 It has low acidity (0.11) with a pH of 4.65.

 The trees are vigorous growers and will grow to large sizes with spreading, open canopies.